Modules

 Rings as modules

 Once again, we should ask what we mean when we say "are exactly the left ideals."
-Here we mean that there is a bijection between the set of left ideals of the ring R and the set of submodules of R.
+Here we mean that there is a (natural) bijection between the set of left ideals of the ring R and the set of submodules of R.

 Summary

-Rings are modules over themselves.
+Rings can be considered as modules over themselves.

 Abelian groups are Z-modules